-The University, through Office of Student Life, residence hall programs, and University counselors sponsors awareness programs that encourage students to report forcible and non-forcible sex offenses, as well as educates them about prevention.
+The University, through the Division of Student Affairs, Human Resources, residence hall programs, and University counselors, sponsors awareness programs that encourage students to report forcible and non-forcible sex offenses, as well as educates them about prevention.
 Programs are open to all students and employees.
 The Fort Worth Police Department may also offer prevention classes.
+Additional resources, online report forms, and information can be found at www.txwes.edu/titleix and in the Prevention and Response publication.

 If you are a victim of a sexual assault at this institution, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment and call 911.
-The University strongly advocates that a victim of sexual assault report the incident in a timely manner to the appropriate law enforcement agency.
+The University strongly advocates that a victim of sexual assault reports the incident in a timely manner to the appropriate law enforcement agency.
 Time is a critical factor for evidence collection and preservation.

 The Violence Against Women Reauthorization Act of 2013 (VAWA), among other provisions, amended the Clery Act to require institutions to compile statistics for incidents of domestic violence, dating violence, and stalking.
-Statistics were not compiled in 2012.
 The first year of collection was the 2013 year, in which institutions were required to make a good faith effort in reporting these crimes based on the statutory provisions as written.
+These statistics can be found below